Khalian/Modulo7/README.md

 4. A sheet music miner component.
 The sheet miner will take western music sheets of the form (.png, .jpeg etc) files and extract the notes, key signature from the images.
-This information can then be used to create a (STATUS : UNDER INVESTIGATION).
+This information can then be used to create a (STATUS : UNDER CONSTRUCTED)

 5. A lyrics analyzer : The lyrics analyzer will take its input from the crawling engine and then make objective analysis on the lyrics (e.g the vocabulary richness of the song, semantic intent based on context etc).
-(STATUS : UNDER INVESTIGATION)
+(STATUS : UNDER CONSTRUCTION)

 6. Optional : A machine learning component that will convert the vector space model into a feature space model on which standard machine learning techniques like classification (e.g. for supervised genre id) and clustering can be applied (STATUS : NOT STARTED)

 7. A query Engine : This engine will parse a query and run it on top of the vector space model.
+(STATUS : UNDER INVESTIGATION)

 8. A distributed Database : This engine will support a distributed persistent store of the vector space model.
+(STATUS UNDER INVESTIGATION)

 THE PERL MODULE WAS THE FIRST PROTOTYPE DRAFT OF THE PROJECT AND IS DEPRECATED.
 THE WHOLE MODULE WILL BE MOVED TO A DIFFERENT PROJECT IN A FUTURE COMMIT OF THE PROJECT.

 For the perl modules do (@Deprecated) : -